 We need not fear education about diverse beliefs if it is delivered fairly and clearly.

-It is far from clear to me what teachers who are convinced Christians – or adherents of any faith – are expected to do to show that their teaching of religion is objective and critical.
+Primary School teachers who are convinced Christians – or adherents of any faith – may well wonder how they can show that their teaching of religion is critical.

 And how can a person who loves and worships a divine figure – in my case who loves God as Father and submits to Jesus as my Lord – speak critically of that figure?